Missed the Pro Bowl? Here’s what the Seahawks accomplished in the All-Star game

 So, it was a game that resembled NFL football in name only.

-But, it was still a game, with the AFC winning 41-35 and taking home $80,000 per player (compared to $40,000 for the NFC) and two Seahawks participating — quarterback Russell Wilson and left tackle Duane Brown
+But it was still a game, with the AFC winning 41-35 and taking home $80,000 per player (compared to $40,000 for the NFC) and two Seahawks participating — quarterback Russell Wilson and left tackle Duane Brown

 And if you did miss it, here’s a Seahawks-centric focus on what you need to know.